7 Day Philippines Travel Itinerary

 Where to Stay in El Nido

-Luxury: El Nido Garden Resort: A luxury resort on the edge of town with fantastic sunsets.
+Luxury: El Nido Garden Resort – A luxury resort on the edge of town, perfect for watching the sunset.

 Transferring from El Nido to Sabang